 Dear Prospective Law Student,

 Catholic Law has been a leader in legal education for more than 120 years.
-We have an outstanding educational program, an authentic Catholic identity that is welcoming to students of all faiths, and a mission that encourages everyone in our community to learn to serve and flourish: to serve others, especially the poor, the sick, and the imprisoned, but also clients in business and other endeavors; and to flourish ourselves as human beings, as we learn what it means to be lawyers and how to be fully engaged in our work and in meaningful relationships.
+We have an outstanding educational program, an authentic Catholic identity that is welcoming to students of all faiths and other backgrounds, and a mission that encourages everyone in our community to learn to serve and flourish: to serve others, especially the poor, the sick, and the imprisoned, but also clients in business and other endeavors; and to flourish ourselves as human beings, as we learn what it means to be lawyers and how to be fully engaged in our work and in meaningful relationships.

 We are known for our small and caring community of students, faculty, staff, and alumni.
-Our students work together to help each other succeed—an extraordinary dynamic for legal education, which I’m sure you know is notoriously competitive.
+Our students work together to help each other succeed — an extraordinary dynamic for legal education, which I’m sure you know is notoriously competitive.
 Among our faculty are top scholars in their fields, outstanding teachers, and former leaders in government, private industry, and law firm practice.

-Catholic Law understands its mission to include an ethic of instilling in students the desire and capability to serve others, and the school is known for preparing many students for, and sending them into, some form of public service—whether the Judge Advocate General’s Corps of one of the military services, a prosecutor or public defender’s office, a Congressional staff position, or a job in some other federal or state agency.
+Catholic Law understands its mission to include an ethic of instilling in students the desire and capability to serve others, and the school is known for preparing many students for, and sending them into, some form of public service — whether the Judge Advocate General’s Corps of one of the military services, a prosecutor or public defender’s office, a Congressional staff position, or a job in some other federal or state agency.
 We prepare practical lawyers with grit and a strong work ethic, who also succeed in trial practice, large and small law firms, and many careers that are not typically considered traditional for lawyers, such as financial services.
 The Law School boasts phenomenally successful alumni in diverse fields, and you will get to know many of them through our mentoring programs if you join us.

-We have study abroad programs in Rome and Poland, and excellent opportunities for students to receive experiential learning through our externship program and clinics, including clinics that serve immigrants, veterans, and the poor.
+We have study abroad programs in Rome and Poland, and excellent opportunities for students to receive experiential learning through our externship program and clinics, including clinics that serve immigrants and the poor.
 Legal education in this country got started with apprenticeships, and the opportunity to work side-by-side with experienced experts while you are in law school is still excellent training and a great way for you to get a better sense of the career path that is right for you.

 All the best,